fbpx

 The course is typically attended by the parents, guardians, teachers and caregivers of children wanting to learn and make significant behavioural changes to reduce time on screens.

-However, we often have business owners, and other interested parties on the course looking to make a change for themselves, their employees or the community at large.
+However, we often have business owners, councils and other interested parties on the course looking to make a change for themselves, their employees or the community at large.

 The course consists of five modules on Zoom, usually across five consecutive weeks.
 Each session will run for around two hours each with a live moderator and support.